Skip to Main Content

 2. Notice How You Speak to Yourself

-Start paying close attention to your self-talk, especially when you are being self-critical or feeling bad.
+Start paying close attention to your self-talk, and make note of your internal tone, especially when you make a mistake or feel vulnerable.
 Ask:

 • What exactly did I just say to myself?

 • What tone did I use?
-Was is harsh, cold, angry?
+Was it harsh, cold, judgmental, disappointed, angry?

-• Does the voice remind me of someone from my past?
+• Where does this voice come from?
+Does the voice remind me of someone from my past?

 3. Soften with Compassion

-This creates space for a new inner voice to emerge.
+This practice might feel awkward, but it begins to create space for a new inner voice to emerge.

 Shift from blame to care.
 Imagine what a wise, compassionate friend would say: